dotaheor/unify-Go-builtin-and-custom-generics/README.md

 ```

 where each `ElemKind` can be any of `var`, `const`, `func`, `type`, `import`, and `gen`.
-(However, `var` inputs and outputs are almost never used for it is not much useful.)
+(However, `var` inputs and outputs are almost never used for it is not much useful.
+`func` and `import` inputs are also not very useful.)
 The number of the outputs of a `gen` decalration can be zero or one.
 If a `gen` has no outputs, then it is viewed as a pure contract.